MetaFam/TheGame/docs/resources/glossary.md

 <!---------------- ⭐️  A  ⭐️ ---------------->

 ## (MetaFam) Alignment
-A conference without all the boring bits but *all* of the fun and interesting bits like workshops, hacks and after-parties - a coming-together of MetaFam IRL.
+A conference without all the boring bits but *all* of the fun and interesting bits like workshops, hacks, and after-parties - a coming-together of MetaFam IRL.

 See [MetaFam Alignment 2021](https://wiki.metagame.wtf/docs/resources/alignment2021)
 <!-- TODO -->